 Other debtors principally consist of intercompany debtor balances and are carried at amortised cost less any impairment losses.

 (k) Other creditors

-Other creditors are stated at amortised cost determined on the effective interest rate method.
+Other creditors principally consist of amounts due to related entities and sundry creditors, and are stated at amortised cost determined on the effective interest rate method.

 (1) Cash and cash equivalents